Tag Archive for: coronavirus

 Cancellation of the European Heritage Days at the Faculty of Medicine and its Botanical Garden

-Prefectural Order No. 2020.01.1066 prohibits the admission of the public to state-run institutions during the 2020 European Heritage Days, due to the current health situation.
+Prefectural Order No. 2020.01.1066 prohibits state-run institutions from welcoming the public during the 2020 European Heritage Days due to the current public health situation.

-This cancellation applies to events scheduled to take place in the Historic Building of the Faculty of Medicine as well as at the Jardin des Plantes.
+This cancellation applies to events scheduled to take place in the Faculty of Medicine’s Historic Building as well as at the Jardin des Plantes.

 Download the Prefectural Order Download the press release from the Prefecture

-The temporary exhibitions “Art and Anatomy” and “Body and Heart” will be suspended on September 19
+The temporary exhibitions “Art and Anatomy” and “Body to Heart” will be suspended on September 19

-In consultation with the University administration, the Faculty leadership has decided to suspend the temporary exhibitions currently on display in the Historic Building this weekend as well: “Art and Anatomy” at the Atger Museum and the “Corps à Coeur” exhibition in the Tekné Makré galleries.
+In consultation with the University’s administration, the Faculty’s leadership has decided to suspend the temporary exhibitions currently on display in the Historic Building this weekend as well: “Art and Anatomy” at the Atger Museum and the “Corps à Coeur” exhibition in the Tekné Makré galleries.

-These exhibitions will resume their regular opening hours starting Monday, September 21.
+These exhibitions will resume their regular hours starting Monday, September 21.

-A COVID-19 cluster has recently been identified within the Faculty.
+A COVID-19 cluster was recently identified within the Faculty.
 It currently involves second- and third-year medical students in Montpellier.
 Click here for all the measures related to this cluster.

-Suspension of in-person classes for DFGSM2-3 and DFGSMa2-3 students at the Montpellier campus
+Suspension of In-Person Classes for DFGSM2-3 and DFGSMa2-3 Programs at the Montpellier Campus

-Due to the current health situation and the very high number of students who have tested positive for COVID-19 in the DFGSM2 class at the Montpellier campus, the decision has been made to cancel ALL in-person classes for DFGSM2-3 and Ma2-3 at the Montpellier campus ( lectures, tutorials, and labs) effective Wednesday, September 16, 2020 throughWednesday, September 30, 2020, inclusive.
+Due to the current public health situation and the very high number of students who have tested positive for COVID-19 in the DFGSM2 class at the Montpellier campus, the decision has been made to cancel ALL in-person classes for the DFGSM2-3 and Ma2-3 programs at the Montpellier campus ( lectures, tutorials, and lab sessions) effective Wednesday, September 16, 2020 throughWednesday, September 30, 2020, inclusive.

-This decision means that all DFGSM2-3 and DFGSMa2-3 students enrolled in Montpellier must stay at home and must not, under any circumstances, go to university facilities (faculties, university libraries, CROUS offices, etc.).
+This decision means that all DFGSM2-3 and DFGSMa2-3 students enrolled in Montpellier must stay at home and must not, under any circumstances, go to university facilities (faculties, the university library, the CROUS, etc.).

 We are counting on everyone's cooperation to limit the spread of the virus.

-As of this date, the training sessions are still scheduled to take place, you are asked to follow safety precautions, practice social distancing, and wear a mask when you go out, avoid contact with vulnerable family members, and STRICTLY Strictly adhere to the hygiene guidelines in effect during hospital or private practice rotations.
+As of this date, the training sessions are still scheduled to take place, you are asked to follow preventive measures, practice social distancing, and wear a mask when you go out, to avoid all contact with vulnerable family members, and to STRICTLY Strictly follow the hygiene rules in effect during hospital or private practice rotations.

-Any confirmed COVID-19 exposure must be reported to your academic office.
-You can find the full procedure to follow in the event of suspected or confirmed COVID-19 cases here.
+Any confirmed COVID-19 exposure must be reported to your academic affairs office.
+Find the complete procedure to follow in the event of suspected or confirmed cases of COVID-19 here.

-Recognizing the cost that purchasing masks can entail, the University of Montpellier is currently distributing two reusable masks to every student in its community.
+Recognizing the cost that purchasing masks can entail, the University of Montpellier is currently organizing a distribution of two washable masks to each student in its community.
 The academic departments are currently making arrangements to distribute these masks as soon as possible.

 • MASKS ARE REQUIRED

-Wearing a mask is mandatory for everyone at all times on university campuses, including university buildings (and in the city).
-Handwashing with hand sanitizer is recommended, as is maintaining a safe distance from others whenever possible.We also ask that you follow these rules in your daily life, as these precautions should not be limited to university grounds.
+Wearing a mask is mandatory for everyone at all times on university campuses, including university facilities (and in the city).
+Washing your hands with hand sanitizer is recommended, as is maintaining a sufficient distance between everyone whenever possible.We also ask that you follow these rules in your daily life, as these precautions should not be limited to university grounds.

 If you are waiting to take a PCR test (or waiting for the results), regardless of the reason for the test:

-• If you are a non-hospital-based student: you should not attend any classes or internships, and you must notify your registrar’s office by email.
+• If you are a student not affiliated with a hospital: You should not attend any classes or internships, and you must notify your registrar's office by email.

-• If you are a hospital student currently on clinical rotation:you must immediately notify the department head and/or the department manager of this situation, andfollow the procedure below titled “CHU Info – COVID-19 for Hospital Students”
+• If you are a hospital student currently on a clinical rotation:you must notify the Department Chair and/or the department manager of this situation as soon as possible, andfollow the procedure below titled “CHU Info – COVID-19 for Hospital Students.”

-• If you are a faculty staff member: please contact your institution’s COVID coordinator atmedecine-covid19@umontpellier.fr
+• If you are a faculty staff member: You must contact your institution’s COVID liaison atmedecine-covid19@umontpellier.fr

 • YOU ARE A CONTACT PERSON AT RISK

-If you are a "close contact," whetheryou have symptoms or not,
+If you are a "high-risk contact," whetheror not you have symptoms,

-• Students: You must not attend any classes or, in the case of hospital-based students, any clinical rotations, and you must notify your academic office by email.
+• Students: You must not attend any classes or, for hospital-based students, any clinical rotations, and you must notify your registrar’s office by email.

-• Hospital students: If you are a hospital student currently on a clinical rotation, you must immediately notify the department head and/or the department supervisor of this situation and inform your academic office via email.
+• Hospital students: If you are a hospital student currently on a clinical rotation, you must immediately notify the department head and/or the department manager of this situation and notify your academic office by email.

-• Staff: You should not come to work.
-Please contact the COVID Crisis Response Team for instructions: medecine-covid19@umontpellier.fr
+• Staff: Do not come to work.
+Contact the COVID Crisis Response Team for instructions: medecine-covid19@umontpellier.fr

 • YOUR PCR TEST IS POSITIVE